Aanchal (1980 film)

-Aanchal is a 1980 Hindi film directed by Anil Ganguly, starring Rajesh Khanna, Raakhee and Rekha in leading roles and supported by Prem Chopra and Amol Palekar.
-This story basically revolves around a divine relationship shared by Rajesh Khanna with Raakhee.
+Aanchal is a 1980 Indian Hindi-language drama film directed by Anil Ganguly.
+It was a remake of Bengali film Champadangar Bou (1954), which itself was based on a novel of the same name by Tarasankar Bandyopadhyay.
+It stars Rajesh Khanna, Raakhee and Rekha in leading roles and supported by Prem Chopra and Amol Palekar.
+This story basically revolves around a relationship shared by Rajesh Khanna and Raakhee.
 The music is by R. D. Burman.
 The songs are sung by Kishore Kumar, Lata Mangehkar and Asha Bhonsle.
-The movie is loosely based on the 1954 Bengali movie Champadangar Bou.